 the first 4 weeks

-As explained in my previous post about what keto is and how to get started, I followed the 30-day meal plan in The Keto Beginning to switch my body over from a sugar burner to a fat burner.
-I chose this program because Leanne believes in a whole food and dairy-free approach to keto.
-I’m not dairy free, but I try not to rely too much on dairy for my fat.
-It was REALLY KEY FOR ME to read the Keto Beginning from cover to cover so that I understood exactly what was happening to my body and how to support it through this big change.
-I stopped doing my ashtanga yoga for the first 30 days.
-Ashtanga is extremely intense and i just I didn’t feel as energetic and strong as I normally do.
+As explained in my previous post about what keto is and how to get started, I bought the book Keto Clarity and began restricting my carbohydrate intake.
+My energy was really low so I stopped doing my ashtanga yoga for the next 30 days.
+Ashtanga is extremely intense and I just didn’t feel as energetic and strong as I normally do.
 Thankfully, since I did my homework, I knew to not push myself and stress my body out.
 I did continue my daily hour-long walks and those felt good.
-As of week 8 I’m back at my regular yoga and feeling strong again.
+As of week 8, I’m back at my regular yoga and feeling strong again.

 I also had maybe two to three instances of feeling downright shitty, (keto flu) but I knew that this was because you need to be vigilant about hydration and take electrolyte supplements in order to support a fat burning body, especially during the transition stage and I wasn’t always doing that.
 I learned that I always need to have a large water, salted with gray sea salt and lemon juice at my side, and I’ve doubled my water intake since going keto.